 What financial aid is available?

-Students are automatically considered for a 25% tuition and fees discount upon receipt of an application for admission to the Program Evaluation Program.
-The discount is available to all students in the program who are enrolled at least at the full time course load of 6 credits (two classes) per semester.
-The amount of the scholarship for those enrolling in the Fall 2013 semester, $1,658 per semester, totals $9,945 for the spring, summer, and fall semesters over two calendar years, making your per credit cost comparable to that of other local universities.
+Students are automatically considered for a 25% tuition and fees discount upon receipt of an application for admission to the M.S.Ed. program.
+The discount is available to all students in the program who are enrolled at least for the full-time course load of 6 credits (two classes) per semester.
 Information regarding university tuition and fees can be found at: http://www.duq.edu/admissions-and-aid/tuition/graduate-tuition-rates

-What types of job opportunities will the Program Evaluation Program prepare me for?
+What types of job opportunities will the Program Evaluation Concentration prepare me for?

 Graduates will be prepared to work as program evaluators in government agencies, human service organizations, educational policy agencies, school districts, colleges and universities, health care facilities, philanthropic organizations, and other business corporations.
-The majority of students who earn a Program Evaluation master's degree will pursue or have careers as practitioners, providing clients with evaluation results and reports used for decision making that is related to educational and human-service programs.
+The majority of students who complete the Program Evaluation Concentration will pursue or have careers as practitioners, providing clients with evaluation results and reports used for decision making that is related to educational and human-service programs.